redsift/d3-rs-table/README.md

 One of the primary uses of this component is testing performance of the DOM binding.
 A monolithic version of the test is available [here](https://static.redsift.io/blog/performance-04-16/ZWMamp.html) or as a [Codepen here](http://codepen.io/rahulpowar/full/ZWMamp/).
 The times embedded are not fully representative, as they only measure the time spent in the data binding portion of the library.
 Developer tools e.g. `Chrome Timeline > Capture > JS/Paint`, provides a more complete picture.
 Typically a 2500 item data array binds in 8 to 13 ms in Chrome 49 and corresponds to a 25fps once layout, update and paint are done.
 Safari 9 has a JS time of 3 to 5 ms.

+## D3 v4 vs v3

+One interesting observation when using the D3 v4 Alpha is that the performance averages improve by ~15% with comparable standard deviations.
+[D3.js v4 Alpha](http://codepen.io/rahulpowar/full/ZWMamp/) vs [D3.js v3 Release](http://codepen.io/rahulpowar/full/VaGBaz/), note a minor change to the `d3.timer` API between v3 and v4.